 A continuity schedule in Excel format for the period following the last disposition to the present, showing separate itemization of opening balances, annual adjustments, transactions, interest and closing balances.

 Interest rates applied to calculate the carrying charges for each regulatory deferral and variance account.
+OEB prescribed interest rates are updated quarterly and available on the OEB’s website.
 The applicant must provide the rates by month or by quarter for each year.

-Explanation if the account balances in the continuity schedule differ from the account balances reported through the RRR and the audited financial statements.

-A proposal for an allocator based on the proposed cost driver(s) and included in the continuity schedule
+A proposal for an allocator based on the proposed cost driver(s) and included in the continuity schedule.

 A statement as to any new accounts or sub-accounts that the applicant is requesting, and justification for each requested account or sub-account.
 This must correspond with information provided in Exhibit 1.

 A statement as to whether or not the applicant has made any adjustments to deferral and variance account balances that were previously approved by the OEB on a final basis.
 If this is the case, the applicant must provide explanations for the nature and amounts of the adjustments and include supporting documentation; under a section titled “Adjustments to Deferral and Variance Accounts”.

+A proposal of a different carrying charge on a DVA involving long-term expenditures, if any, with evidence to justify the departure from standard DVA carrying charges.

+Any additional mechanisms proposed for rate-regulated infrastructure investment by Indigenous business ventures in the transmission sector.

+Utilities can make applications for consideration by the OEB on a case-by-case basis for alternative cost recovery mechanisms for significant new infrastructure investments.

 In the event an applicant seeks an accounting order to establish a new deferral or variance account, the following eligibility criteria must be met: